vincentwongso/csv-processor/README.md

 $ php app.php
 ```

-If we didn't pass any option and argument the script will try automatically get the next item from the Queue (currently only mock object).
+If we didn't pass any option and argument the script will try to get the next item from the Queue (currently only mock object).

 The idea is to implement the queue with AWS SQS but currently we only have `QueueHelper` that return mock data.

 If the queue is not empty, it will process the next in queue but if there is no item in the queue it will not do anything.
 It assume that the queue is populated by other application (e.g user/staff member upload csv document via web UI).

 The queue item consist of the processor type and also the csv file location.
 Once an item is processed from the queue it will be removed from the queue.

-And it will wait for the next cron task (every 5 minutes) to pickup the next item in line.
+So this second approach is the one that is going to be used by the cron task (every 5 minutes).

 ## Mock Data
 Since this project is not connected to any database or web service to get account details.

 We use `AccountMockDataRepository` with hardcoded data in this class.

 The idea is if in the future we want to connect to real application we simply create new DataRepository that implements the DataRepositoryInterface.
-The implementation detail can be different either using dataqbase or web service
+The implementation detail can be anything (e.g: database or web service).

 ## Assumptions
-1. The application assumes that the underlying business logic like cash transfer, invalid currency logic, csv file validation, etc is not in scope.
+1. The application assumes that the underlying business logic like cash transfer, invalid currency logic, csv file validation, etc will not be implemented literally.
 But for the purpose of testing we've created a few supporting mock class like `AccountService` to simulate transfer and to add the `Invalid Currency` logic.
-The CSV input file validation logic are very simplistic and it only relies on the examples given in the test instructions.
+The CSV input file validation logic are very simple and it only relies on the examples given in the test instructions.
-2. The application assumes that the Csv Processor will be able to process the csv file under 5 minutes.
+2. The application assumes that the Csv Processor will be able to process the csv file quickly (under 5 minutes) and not memory intensive.
-3. The application assumes that the input filename is unique and the output filename is always the same and the only thing that is different is the directory (data/results for output and data/uploads for input).
+3. The application assumes that the input filename is unique and the output filename is always the same and the only thing that is different is the directory (`./data/results` folder for output and `./data/uploads` folder for input).

 ## Future Ideas